Some Properties of Generalized Self-reciprocal Polynomials over Finite Fields: Abstract

 \section{Abstract}

 Numerous results on self-reciprocal polynomials over finite fields have been studied.
 In this paper we generalize some of these to $a$-self reciprocal polynomials defined in \cite{fit}.
-We consider the properties for the divisibility of $a$-reciprocal polynomials, estimate the number of all nontrivial $a$-self reciprocal irreducible monic polynomials and characterize the parity of the number of irreducible factors for $a$-self reciprocal polynomials over finite fields of odd characteristic.
+We consider some properties of the divisibility of $a$-reciprocal polynomials and characterize the parity of the number of irreducible factors for $a$-self reciprocal polynomials over finite fields of odd characteristic.